Tnixc/simple/README.md

 <img src="image.webp" alt="alt" />
 ```

-The contents inside the markdown tags need to be indented for now.
-Fix coming soon?

 ### Syntax highlighting

 Syntax highlighting is supported.
 It outputs to codeblocks with the syntect highlighting classes.
 There's tools to convert .tmTheme(textmate theme) files into the css.
 I made a [website](https://tm-theme2css.vercel.app/) for that.